Creating and managing workflows

 • Rizer scans recycled contacts against your audience criteria

-• Matching contacts enter the flow
+• Matching contacts enter the workflow

 • Step 1 emails begin sending (immediately or per the interval)